datacombussys/base-cordova-app-vue2/README.md

 import to use in Models with the following import statement:
 `from django.contrib.gis.db import models`

+# Database
+## Create Initial Database Models
+Make the initial database models by running `source scripts/migratedb.sh` from the root directory.

+## Updating the database
+When a model is changed the databse needs to be migrated.
+To do this run `manage.py makemigrations` to stage the changes.
+This will update files in the app and they need to commited.
+To migrate the data base run, `manage.py migrate`.

+## Load Database Fixtures
+run the following commands to populate the Database from the `/backend` directory `manage.py loaddata holidays`
+`manage.py loaddata days-of-week`
+`manage.py loaddata industries`

-## Running the project
+# Running the Project
-To start the development server run `devserver`.
-This will start Django and Webpack
+To start the development server run `develop`.
+This will start Django, Webpack, and Node This project includes cordova, and electron.
+Therefore, in order to build an electron app for a windows machine, it needs to be installed through a windows shell (npm install).
+Therefore, this project is being developed entireley in a Linux system and will be re-installed in a windows shell at the time of deployment.

-## Directory structurer
+## Directory structure

 ### `env/`
 This is the virtual environment directory for the python aspect of this project.